Prevent Missing Receipts in Expensify

 Some corporate email gateways strip large attachments, rewrite PDFs, or block forwards that look like bulk.
 The email reaches receipts@expensify.com but without the PDF SmartScan needs.
 You end up with a receipt in the system that has the vendor name but no itemized detail.

-5. Card transaction has no matching receipt within 7 days
+5. Card transaction has no matching receipt

 6. The receipt lives in a vendor portal